Benton Harbor, Michigan

-Benton Harbor is a city in Berrien County in the U.S. state of Michigan.
-It is 46 miles southwest of Kalamazoo and 71 miles southwest of Grand Rapids.
-According to the 2020 census, its population was 9,103.
-It is the smaller, by population, of the two principal cities in the Niles–Benton Harbor Metropolitan Statistical Area, an area with 156,813 people.
-Benton Harbor and the city of St. Joseph are separated by the St. Joseph River and are known locally as the "Twin Cities".
+Benton Harbor is a city in Berrien County, in the U.S. state of Michigan.
+Located 46 miles southwest of Kalamazoo and 71 miles southwest of Grand Rapids, it had a population of 9,103 according to the 2020 census.
+It is the smaller of the two principal cities in the Niles–Benton Harbor Metropolitan Statistical Area, which has a population of 156,813.

+Benton Harbor and the nearby city of St. Joseph developed on opposite sides of the St. Joseph River and are commonly referred to as the "Twin Cities".
 Fairplain and Benton Heights are unincorporated areas adjacent to Benton Harbor.
+The population is more than 80 percent African American.

 History

 Benton Harbor was founded by Henry C. Morton, Sterne Brunson and Charles Hull, who all now have or have had schools named after them.
-Benton Harbor was mainly wetlands bordered by the Paw Paw River, through which a canal was built, hence the "harbor" in the city's name.
+It was mainly wetlands bordered by the Paw Paw River, through which a canal was built, hence the "harbor" in the city's name.
 In 1860, the village was laid out by Brunson, Morton, Hull and others, and given the name Brunson Harbor.

 Brunson, Morton, and Hull also donated land and solicited subscriptions for construction of the canal, which was completed in 1862.
 It had long been recognized that a canal would be crucial to the town's development, both to drain the marsh and to provide a berthing area for ships.
 The canal, originally 25 ft wide but expanded to 50 ft in 1868, led to the town's becoming a shipping and manufacturing center for the area.
+The eastern end of the canal was deemed non-navigable in 1937 and most of the rest was in 1963.

 In 1866, the settlement's name was changed to Benton Harbor in honor of Thomas Hart Benton, a Missouri Senator who helped Michigan achieve statehood.
-In 1836, Benton Harbor was organized as a village and in 1891 it was incorporated as a city.
+In 1891, Benton Harbor was incorporated as a city.

+Benton Harbor's retail establishments started relocating outside of the city starting in the 1950s, and the city experienced an economic downturn between 1970 and 1985.

 The House of David religious group was founded there and once ran a local amusement park.

-21st century

-The Benton Harbor riots occurred in 1966 and 2003.
-The first followed a fatal shooting, the second a fatal police pursuit.
-Several other riots also occurred in the intervening periods.
+Riots

+Benton Harbor has had two major riots, one in 1966 and one in 2003, with smaller ones occurring in 1960, 1967, and 1990.

+1966

+On August 30, 1966, a riot began after a meeting discussing recreational facilities and police relations with respect to black residents.
+During the riot, a black 18-year-old named Cecil Hunt was killed in a drive-by shooting; suspects were arrested but the assault charge was later dismissed.
+Governor George W. Romney dispatched troops from the Michigan National Guard, who stood down on September 5 when the riot dissipated.